 You want to think about edge of day shots and how you'll get them.
 You want to think about flexibility, as we can't always move the vehicle.
 You want to think about potential backup should something fail.
 You want to keep things to a minimum so that you're not struggling to keep equipment clean, organized, and accessible.
 You want to think about how you keep the camera steady.

 So choosing a body is something you want to do with the pixels versus ISO decision clearly in mind.
 I'd rather have fewer pixels and better ISO capability than vice versa.
-My initial thoughts for this trip were two D800's.
-That gives me a usable ISO 3200 (though I'd rather avoid it) and a 15mp DX for reach if I need it.
-But I wouldn't be afraid of a D600 or D7000/D7100 or pretty much anything back to the D3/D300 combo.
-I've used both those seminal 2007 cameras in Africa with great success.
+My current thoughts are two D810’s, or a D810 and a D7200.
+That gives me a usable ISO 3200 (though I'd rather avoid it) and a 15mp DX for reach if I need it (24mp if I sub in the D7200).
+But I wouldn't be afraid of a D600 or D7000 or pretty much anything back to the D3/D300 combo.
+I used both those seminal 2007 cameras in Africa with great success for several years.
 Still, if you're thinking about "edge of day" with those older cameras, you'll start thinking that maybe you need f/2.8 and no worse than f/4 lenses.

 It's a delicate balance to get this right, and there's no perfect answer.
 Go out at the edge of day with your dog (or somewhere there are animals to shoot) and see how your camera performs.
 One thing to remember: VR isn't the solution to all problems.
 If an animal is moving, you can't rely on 1/60 and VR: you'll still get fuzzy edges due to the subject motion.

 The normal solution to this is twofold: first, two cameras ready with different lenses on them.
 The classic method is to have a body with a 70-200mm on it, another body with your longest lens on it (200-400mm, 500mm, etc.).
-First, you can't be changing lenses in the heat of the moment, as it will rock the vehicle and disrupt other shooters.
-Second, you want to minimize all lens changes due to the dust, pollen, and other stuff in the air.
+You can't be changing lenses in the heat of the moment, as it will rock the vehicle and disrupt other shooters.
+You also want to minimize all lens changes due to the dust, pollen, and other stuff in the air.

 I don't suggest that you get over zealous at this (e.g. bringing two of everything), but you should think about how you'd keep shooting if any one piece of equipment you bring fails.
 If you can adjust what you're bringing slightly or add something small to fill in, then you're thinking about backup correctly.